 As discribed in GM2 Sounds, the VR has two distinct ‘sound engines’ that can be controlled by Midi:

-- the VR Keyboard Engine: Midi-communication to the Keyboard engine is done by ‘Midi System Exclusive messages’ (also called ‘SysEx’, see next chapter).
-There are some ‘Classic GM-format Midi’ messages (Control Changes, Pitch, Program changes etc) that can be transmitted and received by the VR Keyboard engine (see “List of ‘classic midi signals’ of the VR”).
+- the VR Keyboard Engine: Midi-communication to the Keyboard engine is based on’Midi System Exclusive messages’ (‘SysEx’, see next chapter).
+Additionally 2 handful of ‘Classic’ ‘General Midi’ messages (Control Changes, Pitch, Program change etc) are transmitted or received by the VR keyboard engine (see “List of ‘classic midi signals’ of VR”).

-- the VR GM2 Engine: Midi-communication to the GM2 engine is done by ‘Classical Midi’ (System Exclusive does not work with GM2 engine).
+- the VR GM2 Engine: Midi-communication to the GM2 engine is 1005 based on ‘Classic Midi’ (General-Midi-2).
+System Exclusive does not work on the GM2 engine of the VR.
 Midi is only received but not transmitted

 It’s said that the VR handles MIDI badly.
 What does this mean?